- This post contains affiliate links. Read more here.

-- Unclip and loosen all buckles and straps
+- Unclip and loosen all buckles and straps.

-- Put the life jacket in place
+- Put the life jacket on your dog.

-- Connect the neck clip
+- Connect the neck clip.

-- Tighten it until it’s snug, but still allows your dog some room to move around
+- Tighten it until it’s snug but still allows your dog some room to move around.

 Must-Have Dog Life Jacket Features

 Most dog life jackets look pretty similar, so choosing one can feel a bit overwhelming.
 Here are a few features that you’ll want to look for when you’re browsing for the best dog life vest options.